onflow/cadence/docs/language.md

 //
 // `Int` is the type of arbitrary-precision integers
 //
-const booleanConstant: Bool = 1
+let booleanConstant: Bool = 1

 // Declare a variable that has type `Bool`
 //